georgesoteriou/mini_compiler/README.md

   end
   ```

 - We extended the `if` statement implementation to support not having an `else` branch, to avoid writing redundant `else` branches that contain just a `skip`.
 It is efficiently implemented, reusing assembly code for `if` statements, but with an effectively empty `else` instructions.
+Because of this change, `ifNoelse` test fails.
 - Implemented `when` statements, which act nearly like the ones implemented by Kotlin.
 This statement contains an expression that will be evaluated, using a user-chosen comparison operator, with another expression found in the lines of the when statement.
 If none of the lines evaluate to true, the when statement won't do anything, as we decided not to include a default case, as a design choice.

   The format of the statement is as follows: